(More detailed information for candidates and faculty about the Lionel Pearson Fellowship can be found here)

-The Pearson Fellowship Committee invites nominations for the 2017-2018 Lionel Pearson Fellowship, which seeks to contribute to the education of American- and Canadian-trained classicists by providing for a period of study at an English or Scottish university.
-The competition is open to outstanding students majoring in Greek, Latin, Classics, or closely related fields at any American or Canadian college or university.
+The Pearson Fellowship Committee invites applications from undergraduate students for the 2021-2022 Lionel Pearson Fellowship, which seeks to contribute to the continuing education of American- and Canadian-trained classicists by providing for a year of graduate study at an English or Scottish university.
+The competition is open to any outstanding candidate with a B.A. in Greek, Latin, Classics, or closely related fields at any American or Canadian college or university.
 This cycle is open to students who either will complete their undergraduate studies during the 2020-2021 academic year or have completed their undergraduate studies during the 2019-2020 academic year.
 The SCS encourages applications from groups traditionally under-represented in the field of classical studies.

-During the fellowship year, the successful candidate will undertake a course of study that broadens and develops their knowledge of Greek and Latin literature in the original languages; candidates should therefore have a strong background in the classical languages.
-They should expect to obtain the B.A. by September 2017, in order to begin an academic year of postgraduate work at that time.
-Normally, the recipient will hold the Fellowship in the academic year immediately after graduating with a bachelor’s degree.
+During the fellowship year, the successful candidate will undertake a course of study that broadens and develops their knowledge of Greek and Latin texts in the original languages; candidates should therefore have a good foundation in the classical languages.
 The term of the Fellowship is one year.
 The recipient may use the Fellowship for part of a longer program of study, but under no circumstances will support from the Fellowship extend beyond one year.
 Fellows are responsible for seeking and obtaining admission to the English or Scottish university where they intend to study.
 With regards to their applications to English or Scottish universities, candidates should seek out information about their respective application deadlines, and we encourage candidates to apply if they are short-listed.

-The maximum amount of the Fellowship will be $24,000 which may be used to offset academic fees, travel expenses, housing and subsistence costs, and book purchases.
-The Fellowship amount ($24,000) is the maximum that the SCS can award, but the Faculties of Classics of both Oxford and Cambridge Universities have generously offered to support the tuition expenses of any Pearson Fellow enrolled at their institution.
-In these instances funds provided by the SCS should be adequate to offset the Fellow’s other expenses, and the SCS will attempt (but it cannot guarantee) to obtain a similar accommodation from another institution in the UK should the Fellow attend a university other than Oxford or Cambridge.
-NB: We cannot guarantee tuition support from other Faculties at Oxford and Cambridge (such as Philosophy or History).
+The maximum amount of the Fellowship is $24,000, which may be used to offset academic fees, travel expenses, housing and subsistence costs, and book purchases.
+The Fellowship amount ($24,000) is the maximum that the SCS can award, but the Faculties of Classics at both Oxford and Cambridge Universities have generously offered to provide a partial tuition subvention for any Pearson Fellow enrolled at their institution.
+In these instances, funds provided by the SCS should offset the Fellow’s other expenses.
+The SCS will attempt, but cannot guarantee, to obtain a similar accommodation from another institution in England or Scotland should the Fellow attend a university other than Oxford or Cambridge.
+Similarly, the SCS cannot guarantee tuition support from other Faculties at Oxford and Cambridge, such as Philosophy or History.
 Students should be aware that if they can pursue their preferred course of study under the rubric of Classics, it would be to their advantage.
 The Pearson Fellowship is the only fellowship currently offered by the SCS that provides funding for a year of graduate study.